length

 Daily Details

 Arrive by local train from Lancaster or Carlisle to the tiny Cumbrian village of St Bees whose roots date back to the 9th century and is the official start point of the Coast to Coast.
-The walk begins on the shores of the Irish Sea where Alfred Wainwright recommended you dip your feet to mark the start of journey and collect your pebble to carry to Robin Hood’s Bay.
 Take an evening stroll to St Bees Head which overlooks the small town and is a lovely place to sit and watch the sun go down.

 The walk starts with a day of varied scenery as you leave the coast and head into the hills.
 Follow the well worn path up and over the dramatic red sandstone cliffs of St Bees Head, a nature reserve for seabirds, keeping an eye out for kittiwakes and guillemots on the wing.